 4. Anal fissure

 If your baby has chronic constipation, they might develop anal fissure.
-The condition is defined as a small tear of the skin in the lining of the anus or anal canal, which is a consequence of passing hard stools.
+This could be related to severe straining during stooling.
+The condition is defined as a small tear of the skin in the lining of the anus or anal canal, resulting from passing hard stools.
+The American Society of Colon and Rectal Surgeons (ASCRS) suggest that about 85-90% of anal fissures occur in the posterior midline or back of the anus, and 10-15% of them occur in the anterior midline or front of the anus.
 A recent study suggests that colic in infants is closely associated with anal fissures and painful defecation (3).

 When Should You Worry?